Lumzdas/makita/ARCH_SETUP.md

 This script will:
 - Install all required dependencies (Rust, Cargo, Clang, Ruby, etc.)
 - Set up the Rust toolchain
-- Build Makima from source
+- Build Makita from source
-- Install the binary to `/usr/local/bin/makima`
+- Install the binary to `/usr/local/bin/makita`
 - Configure udev rules and systemd service
 - Create example configurations
 - Add your user to the `input` group